Formation of first star clusters under the supersonic gas flow -- III. Environmental trends and halo-to-halo scatter in the Pop III IMF: Results

 The zoomed-in view of the central 30\,pc (right panel) reveals that the main filament has fragmented into a chain of dense clumps, each reaching or exceeding the density threshold $\nth$ adopted to define Jeans-unstable clouds.
 These clumps correspond to the nodes in our merger-tree analysis and host the formation of multiple first stars along the filament.
 Thus, even a single halo can assemble a rich FSC through the combined effects of large-scale filamentary accretion and small-scale fragmentation, providing a concrete example of the FSC formation scenario.

-To illustrate how the internal structure of star-forming clouds shapes the diversity of first-star masses, we examine in detail the most clustered system in our sample, the high-$\vsv$ halo I08S08V20, which forms $\Nstar = 44$ first stars over $2$\,Myr.
+To illustrate how the internal structure of star-forming clouds shapes the diversity of first-star masses, we examine in detail the representative rich FSC system in our sample, the high-$\vsv$ halo I08S08V20, which forms $\Nstar = 44$ first stars over $2$\,Myr.
 For four representative stars in this halo, spanning final masses from $\Mstar \sim 10\,\msun$ up to $\sim 10^4\,\msun$, we compute spherically averaged radial profiles of gas density and temperature at their individual formation epochs.
-Here, ``formation'' is defined as the time when the central density of the corresponding collapsing core first exceeds the threshold $\nth=10^6\,\cc$ used to construct the merger tree.
+Here, ``formation'' is defined as the time when the central density of the corresponding collapsing cloud first exceeds the threshold $\nth=10^6\,\cc$ used to construct the merger tree.

 Figure~\ref{fig:Radi-Dens+Temp_I08S08V20} shows the resulting number-density and temperature profiles as functions of radius from each protostar.
+The local density enhancement at $R \sim 2$--$10$\,pc reflects the transition from the central collapsing cloud to the surrounding dense filamentary structure (right panel of Figure~\ref{fig:map2d_I08S08V20}) because the profiles are spherically averaged around each protostar, and nearby filament/clump material appears as a bump in the radial density profile.
 Lower-mass stars typically form in clouds with relatively shallow density gradients and efficient molecular cooling, reaching temperatures of a few $10^2$--$10^3$\,K at $n \sim 10^6\,\cc$.
 In contrast, the most massive stars originate from clouds that remain substantially hotter during collapse, with temperatures of a few $\times10^2$\,K at comparable densities, and exhibit higher central densities at a given radius.
 These differences imply systematically higher mass inflow rates onto the protostars in the hotter, more compact clouds, which our fitting formula converts into larger final stellar masses.